felixlopz/hubrise-test-task/content/developers/en/integration.md

 First of all, we are very excited about the new integration you are going to develop!

-But we will not just wait and see while you do the work: We will actively help you during the process.
+When you are ready to start, please let us know at integration@hubrise.com.
+We will not just wait and see while you do the work, but we will actively help you during the process.
 Here is what HubRise will do for you:

-- We will offer your team free support during the integration phase.
-If you need help, just write to integration@hubrise.com, and we will respond in a few business hours (not days, or weeks).
+- We will offer your team free email support during the integration phase.
+We respond in a few business hours (not days, or weeks).
-- We will assess the integration you have done by checking the logs in the HubRise back office and filling-in the Integration Sheet.
+- We will assess the integration you have done by checking your logs.
 - We will then schedule a call with the integration engineer to finalise the assessment together.
 The call usually takes an hour and a half.
 We will then write a report with our recommendations.

 ### Assessing the Integration

 When your integration is ready, we will review it with you based on our [Integration Sheet](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit?usp=sharing).

-In this way, we will know exactly what your integration can and cannot do, and we will be able to document it thoroughly.
+In this way, we will know exactly how your integration works, and we will be able to document it thoroughly.

 ### Documenting the Integration